Before applying for a Therapeutic Use Exemption (TUE) make sure you check if you need a Therapeutic Use Exemption.

 The Australian Sports Drug Medical Advisory Committee (ASDMAC) administers TUEs.

-ASDMAC has 21 days to consider and provide the outcome about a TUE application.
-This is if all the necessary supporting medical evidence is provided.
+ASDMAC has 21 days from the receipt of a completed TUE application to consider and provide a decision about the outcome of a TUE application.

-If an application is incomplete, ASDMAC will return it to the athlete and may ask for more information.
+If an application is incomplete, ASDMAC will return it to the athlete and will ask for more information.

 Expiry dates

-TUEs last for different lengths of time depending on the substance.
-This can range from weeks to years.
-It is the athletes’ responsibility to check the expiry date and apply for a renewal if they are still taking the medication.
+TUEs can be approved for different periods of time depending on the substance.
+Approvals can be for a single day or dose, up to weeks or years.
+It is the athletes’ responsibility to check the expiry date and apply for a renewal TUE at least 30 days prior to the expiry date if they continue to take the medication.

 International level athletes